 A or AAAA records

 It stands for Mail Exchanger record.
-This is another very useful DNS record used for configuration of domain-specific emails.
+This is another very useful DNS record used for the configuration of domain-specific emails.
 It is used to assign a web server to send and receive emails for the domain.
 Setting this MX record to point to a specific server will help you host your emails on a specific server.
 For example, if you want to use Google Suite for your emails, you will have to set these records to the MX entries specified by Google, which looks like these:

 Several MX records can be defined for a domain to point to different mail servers.

 Also known as a Canonical Name Record.
 Technically, it is used to alias one name to another.
 It can be used to point www to the non-www domain name or vice versa.
 It is also used to define the sub-domains, like ‘subdomain.domain-name.com’.
 It is never directed to an IP address.
 The Cname Record has to be unique across all the DNS records.
-Some of the other useful purposes of using a CName record involves creating specific web services like FTP, redirecting various domain names to a primary domain name, etc.
+Some of the other useful purposes of using a CName record involve creating specific web services like FTP, redirecting various domain names to a primary domain name, etc.

 These are commonly used for various types of domain verifications.
 But it is also used for other more useful purposes.
 It associates an arbitrary text with a host or any other info like server information, network information, etc. It is also used for SPF records, which stands for Sender Policy Framework which is used for email authentication.